Operation Tungsten

-Operation Tungsten was a Second World War Royal Navy air raid that targeted the German battleship Tirpitz.
+Operation Tungsten was a Second World War air raid by the Fleet Air Arm of the Royal Navy against the German battleship Tirpitz.
 The operation sought to damage or destroy Tirpitz at her base in Kaafjord in the far north of Norway before she could become fully operational again following a period of repairs.

 The British decision to strike Kaafjord was motivated by fears that the battleship, upon re-entering service, would attack strategically important convoys carrying supplies to the Soviet Union.
 Removing the threat posed by Tirpitz would also allow the Allies to redeploy the capital ships which had to be held in the North Sea to counter her.
 After four months of training and preparations, the British Home Fleet sailed on 30 March 1944 and aircraft launched from five aircraft carriers struck Kaafjord on 3 April.
 The raid achieved surprise, and the British aircraft met little opposition.
 Fifteen bombs hit the battleship, and strafing by fighter aircraft inflicted heavy casualties on her gun crews.
 Four British aircraft and nine airmen were lost during the operation.

-The damage inflicted during the attack was not sufficient to sink or disable Tirpitz, but she suffered considerable damage to her superstructure and unarmored areas, with 122 members of her crew killed and 316 were wounded.
+The damage inflicted during the attack was not sufficient to sink or disable Tirpitz but she suffered considerable damage to her superstructure and unarmored areas, with 122 members of her crew killed and 316 wounded.
 The German Kriegsmarine decided to repair the battleship, and works were completed by mid-July.
-The British conducted further carrier raids against Tirpitz between April and August 1944 in the hope of prolonging the period she was out of service, but none was successful.
+The British conducted further carrier raids against Tirpitz between April and August 1944 to prolong the period she was out of service but all failed.
 Tirpitz was eventually disabled and then sunk by Royal Air Force heavy bombers in late 1944.

 Background

-The threat posed by Tirpitz had an important influence on British naval strategy during the Second World War.
+The threat posed by Tirpitz had an important influence on British naval strategy.
 She was commissioned in February 1941 and completed her crew training late that year.
-At about the same time the German high command decided to station the battleship in Norway; this deployment was intended to deter a feared Allied invasion of Norway and threaten the convoys which regularly sailed through the Arctic Sea to the Soviet Union.
-These convoys carried large quantities of war material from ports in the UK and Iceland, and were frequently attacked by the German air and naval units stationed in Norway.
-Tirpitz arrived in Norway in January 1942 and operated from anchorages located in fjords.
-While she was operational the Allies had to keep a powerful force of warships with the British Home Fleet to guard against the possibility of a sortie against the Arctic convoys, and capital ships accompanied most convoys part of the way to the Soviet Union.
+At about the same time the German high command decided to station the battleship in Norway; this deployment was intended to deter a feared Allied invasion of Norway and threaten the Arctic convoys which regularly sailed through the Arctic Sea to the Soviet Union.
+The convoys carried large quantities of war material from ports in Britain and Iceland, and were frequently attacked by the German air and naval units stationed in Norway.
+Tirpitz arrived in Norway in January 1942 and operated from anchorages in fjords.
+While she was operational the Allies had to keep a powerful force of warships with the British Home Fleet to guard against the possibility of a sortie against the Arctic convoys and capital ships accompanied most convoys part of the way to the Soviet Union.